 Everyone is Different

 The question of when to wean is ultimately a personal decision for you and your baby.
-As you continue in this journey, it is helpful to recall the fundamental facts about the health benefits of breastfeeding and to look for sources of support and community that can help you along the way.
+As you continue in this journey, continue to look for sources of support and community that can help you along the way.